Introduction

 This article explains the basics of Nexmosphere and how to incorporate Nexmosphere Elements in your own Intuiface projects.

-If you have a Nexmosphere Demo Board DM-XN04 or DM-XC05, you can download this Explore Nexmosphere Sensors and Actuators sample from our Marketplace.
+If you have a Nexmosphere Demo Board DM-XN04 or DM-XC05, you can download this Explore Nexmosphere Sensors and Actuators sample from the Intuiface Examples catalog.
 The experience will work out of the box and enable to you test all the sensors & actuators of these demo boards directly in your Composer or Player.

 How Nexmosphere Works